How to make leash sleeves

 I draw the horizontal sew lines 13/16" from the bottom edge of the text (the font's "O" & "!" descend a little compared to the other letters.
 I align to the other letters).

 I draw the vertical lines relative to the printed dots.
 For the end that's sewn closed: I draw the line 1/2" to 9/16" from the dots.
-(This end can be short due to the way I shrunk the 6-sleeve artwork.
+(This end can be short for me due to the way I shrunk the 6-sleeve artwork.
 The two rows of three sleeves shrunk closer together.
 I can often mark the line at 9/16" or a little more.
 Sometimes I mark closer to 1/2".
 It depends on how much fabric I have on this end.).

 The first step is to lay the 1" strips of (Pellon 50 or 40) stabilizer along the edge of the Pellon 926 (extra firm) stabilzer:

-I lay the batting on top of that, then the rear fabric (unfinished side up) on top of the batting, and the front fabric on top of that (printed side down).
-I position the materials so the stitching will be evenly around the edge of all the material.
-I clip the center of the long-edge facing me; rotate the material 180 degrees & check the positioning from that side.
-(I clip that center, then proceed to re-apply the first four clips.
+Next, I clip the center of the long-edge facing me; rotate the material 180 degrees & check the positioning from that side.
+(Clip that center, then proceed to re-apply the first four clips.
 Check the positioning again.
-Then flat-palm the material & re-apply the long-edge clips to take the slack out of the material - make it "taught" as described in the sewing machine section above.
+Then palm-flatten the material & re-apply the long-edge clips to take the slack out of the material - make it "taught" as described in the sewing machine section above.
 Finally, I apply the short-edge clips.):

 The red "X" shows the approximate location to start sewing, and where to end.